 FIPs have the option of listing engagement opportunities that highlight ways other parties can get involved in helping the FIP meet its goal.
-To view these opportunities, go to a FIP’s profile and click the “Additional Info” tab.
+To view these opportunities, go to a FIP’s profile and click the “Details” tab.
 Click the arrow to the right of an opportunity to view more information, if available.

 If you would like to get involved in a FIP, you can reach out directly to the point of contact for the FIP’s lead organization.
 You can find the contact’s name and email address on the FIP’s overview page.